 We will continue to serve our community through our online groups, in-person events and other activities.
 See below for our list of groups, which cater to a wide range of demographics and interests.

 What we're all about

 Welcome to our own GIN & Bombay tonic group !

-Our Aim is support and connect the LGBTQIA community of Indian Heritage and the wider Diaspora with each other and their friends and allies in the United Kingdom.
+Our Aim is to support and connect the LGBTQIA community of Indian heritage and the wider diaspora with each other, and their friends and allies in the United Kingdom.